Ventura Raceway

 Ventura Raceway is a 1/5 mile, high-banked clay oval racetrack located at the Ventura County Fairgrounds in Ventura, California, United States.
-It is owned and operated by Jim Naylor, who is also the track announcer.
-In 2010 Jim was inducted into the Ventura County Sports Hall of Fame for being the oldest and only successful professional sports franchise in Ventura County history.
-Ventura Raceway is also home to Cory Kruseman's Sprint Car Driving School and the VRA sprint cars.
-Since 2016, it has served as the home of the Turkey Night Grand Prix.
+On a weekly basis the track is home to many types of dirt track racecars including wingless sprint cars, midgets, dwarf cars, stock cars, modifieds, sport compacts, and karts.
+It is owned and operated by Jim Naylor and is also home to Cory Kruseman's Sprint Car Driving School and the Ventura Racing Association sprint cars.

+History

 A 1/2 mile dirt oval operated at the fairgrounds from July 28, 1924 through around 1927 (this track had run motorcycles from 1910 through 1923).
 A 1/5 mile dirt oval was used for midgets on November 11, 1934.

 A 1/10 mile dirt oval operated from July 4, 1978 through 1984 (this was originally used for speedway motorcycles beginning in 1969.)
 The 1/5 mile oval opened in 1985.
-A 1/5 mile dirt figure 8 was added in 2000.
-The track has also operated as Seaside Park Speedway.

-On a weekly basis the track is home to many types of dirt track racecars including wingless sprint cars, midgets, dwarf cars, stock cars, modifieds, sport compacts, and karts.